HappyFaceGoettingen/HappyFace-MadMask/README.md

 # HappyFace-MadMask
 --------------------------
 ## HappyFace-MadMask (RPM builder)
-A RPM builder for HappyFace-MadMask modules, services and some dependent libraries.
+A RPM builder for HappyFace-MadMask modules, Mobile compnents, services and some dependent libraries.
 The resulting packages, after executing HappyFace-MadMask/rebuild.sh, are HappyFace-MadMask, MadMask-R-libs and MadFoxd RPMs.

 ### How to build RPMs
      $ ./rebuild.sh build madmask